Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 2. Boost Your Brain Power!

-Tai Chi walking isn't just good for your body; it's a great workout for your brain too!
+Tai Chi walking isn't just good for your body; it may also be a workout for your brain!
 You have to focus on your breathing, how you stand, and your steps all at the same time.
-Studies show that doing Tai Chi regularly can 3:
+Some research suggests that mind-body practices like Tai Chi may:

 Harvard Health also talks about the health benefits of Tai Chi.